AidanLCB/overpowered/README.md

 **Armor**: The OP Leggings and Boots are the same as the default layout with ingots, however in the OP Helmet there is an OP Alloy Block in the middle on the top row.
 The Chestplate has a OP Alloy Block in the very center.

-**Shield**: To make the OP Shield, you will need to fill the top and bottom crafting rows with OP Alloy Blocks, an Obsidian Shard goes in the center, and it is surrounded on the side by two OP Alloy Ingots.
-You've earned it.

 **Food**: Place 1 OP Ingot on either side of a normal apple to create 10 OP Apples, each restoring 20 HP (10 hearts) by default.

 **Material Cost Breakdown**: